anaybaid7/ig-autofollowing/README.md

 FunctionMain("othersfollowers");
 ```

-Simply execute the code by copying and pasting it into the console, then press "Enter."
+Execute the code by copying and pasting it into the console, then press "Enter."
 Keep the tab open, and it will autonomously initiate the process of following other users.
 If any issues arise, please promptly report them.

 ## Author(s)
 Anay Baid, 2A Computer Science, University of Waterloo